This week, our Free Culture Book Club reads a handful of randomly chosen stories from *The Wanderers’ Library, a collaborative writing experiment.

 - Length: Approximately 7,500 words between six stories

-- Content Advisories: Some harsh language and bias against subcultures (Twerk Witches), authoritarianism (Elrichian national Party Manifest, The Great Empire of the Moon), paganism and mysticism (Ascendor, The Darkness Inside, The Great Empire of the Moon, Twerk Witches), depictions of slavery (All Rights Reserved), abstract but widespread violence (The Darkness Inside, The Great Empire of the Moon, possibly All Rights Reserved), typos (including some bordering on offensive)
+- Content Advisories: Some coarse language and bias against subcultures (Twerk Witches), authoritarianism (Elrichian national Party Manifest, The Great Empire of the Moon), paganism and mysticism (Ascendor, The Darkness Inside, The Great Empire of the Moon, Twerk Witches), depictions of slavery (All Rights Reserved), abstract but widespread violence (The Darkness Inside, The Great Empire of the Moon, possibly All Rights Reserved), typos (including some bordering on offensive)

 This should go without saying—even though I’m going to repeat it with every Book Club installment—but Content Advisories are not any sort of judgment on my part, just topics that come up in the work that I noticed and might benefit from a particular mood or head space for certain audiences.
 It’s to help you make a decision, rather than a decision in and of itself.